microsoft/muzic/README.md

 ## Requirements

 The operating system is Linux.
-We test on Ubuntu 16.04.6 LTS, with Python 3.6.12.
+We test on Ubuntu 16.04.6 LTS, CUDA 10, with Python 3.6.12.
 The requirements for running Muzic are listed in `requirements.txt`.
 To install the requirements, run:
 ```bash
 pip install -r requirements.txt
 ```